RishavMishraRM/Read_Hand/README.md

 * Docx

 ## Challenges
 The major challenge was to make this project light and not dependent on internet.
+So we had to use libraries which used minimum internet in order to carry out the task.